okohll/abdocs/content/docs/integrations/Setting-up-the-PULL-API.md

 1) The first step is to create a view in agileBase that contains the data you want to make available to other apps.
 You can use the standard view creation features of the administrator interface, including adding fields and calculations, sorts and filters.

-2) Secondly, turn on the ability for the view to be accessed via a PULL API by going to the _manage_ tab,and within the _send_ section choosing _Send daya to a third party system using the API_.
+2) Secondly, turn on the ability for the view to be accessed via a PULL API by going to the _manage_ tab,and within the _send_ section choosing _Send data to a third party system using the API_.

 3) Finally Tick the _Allow access from third party software using an API key_.